 When configuring a test or personalization, there are 6 steps you need to follow before you can start your campaign and make changes accessible to your users.

-Targeting definition is step 3 of the campaign configuration process.
+Targeting definition is step 4 of the test campaign configuration process and step 2 of the personalization campaign configuration process.

 If necessary, you may also configure the visitors who will see your changes, i.e. your campaign “audience”.

 Once targeting is complete, you can run the QA process for your campaign via the targeting configuration page.